Smartmelon/BandSpace/pages/en/index.md

 # About

 ## **What kind of software is this?**
 BandSpace Beatmap Editor is the official beatmap editor for the VR music game [BandSpace](https://store.steampowered.com/app/2182070).
 In this editor, you can design beatmaps for any song you like and play it in the game.
+You can also export and share your beatmap, and anyone can play the beatmap you designed

-You can also export and share your beatmap, and anyone can play the beatmap you designed by simply placing it in the specified game path!
-For detailed instructions, please refer to [Play Custom Beatmap](play-custom-map).
+By simply placing the custom beatmaps in the specified game path refer to [Play Custom Beatmap](play-custom-map), and you are able to enjoy the custom beatmap in the game.

 Want to start making your own map now?
 Go to [Befor Mapping](before-mapping) to prepare your want-to-map audio.